-11.2 DREDGING EVALUATION UPDATE
+11.3 DREDGING EVALUATION UPDATE

 As indicated in Section 4.2, data gaps remain for certain key considerations, such as subsurface debris locations or future structure repairs and maintenance, but the available data have informed the criteria for the successful application of dredging technology.
-Further analyses of the dredging methodologies will be presented in the Draft 50% RD.
+A feasibility study to define the dredging or excavation depth and further analyses of the dredging methodologies will be presented in the Draft 50% RD.

-11.3 MATERIAL DISPOSAL UPDATE
+11.4 MATERIAL DISPOSAL UPDATE